 An amendment could involve changes to:

 - the planning scheme map – such as a change to the zone of the land, or the introduction or removal of an overlay control

 - the scheme ordinance

 Current and past scheme amendments

 If you would like to initiate a planning scheme amendment, you must demonstrate why an amendment should be prepared.
 We need to be certain that the amendment has planning merit and is consistent with the future strategic directions for our municipality.

 The following table lists the fees for planning scheme amendment applications.

 |Pre-application concept plans (written response)||$145|

-Find out more about planning schemes on the Department of Transport, Planning and Local Infrastructure website.
+Find out more about planning schemes on the Department of Environment, Land, Water and Planning website.